 The application and all attachments must be submitted via SmartSimple.
-General information about ATJ Grants Program application are available on our website here: https://dcbarfoundation.org/atj-grants/ under the Applicants section.
+General information about ATJ Grants Program application is available on our website under the Applicants section.

-Log into the system using a previously created account or create a new account by clicking "Register Here" and then following the steps as instructed on the screen.
+Log into the system using a previously created account or create a new account by clicking "Register Here." and then following the steps as instructed on the screen.

-All attachments for which the Foundation provides the template (e.g., Part Three), are available for download on our website here: https://dcbarfoundation.org/atj-grants/.
+All attachments for which the Foundation provides the template (e.g., Part Three), are available for download on our website here.
 Templates will also be available in SmartSimple.

-For technical questions on using our online application system, please refer to this page: https://dcbarfoundation.org/grantee-portal/.
-The most frequently asked questions are:
+For technical questions on using our online application system, please refer to this page.

-- To access an application you have begun or submitted, log in via the main grantee portal (https://dcbarfoundation.smartsimple.com/) with the same username and password used to start or submit the application.
+- 1. To access an application you have begun or submitted, log in via the main grantee portal with the same username and password used to start or submit the application.
 Under, "My Applications" on your user dashboard, select "In Progress" or "Submitted". - 2.
 If you are applying for multiple grants, you can submit multiple applications for your organization under the same account (or different accounts).